Cat neutering: what you need to know 2 min read

 - It’s been found to decrease the risk of certain illnesses like FIV and feline leukaemia, this is due to a decrease in behaviour that can spread these diseases, such as fighting

-- Castrated male cats are less likely to roam – and therefore less likely to get hurt, go missing, or become injured in a fight
+- Castrated male cats are less likely to urine spray, less likely to roam – and therefore less likely to get hurt, go missing, or become injured in a fight

 - It helps to reduce the number of stray cats in the UK each year